hackle/blog-rust/raw/would-you-fly-an-ai-coded-plane.md

 ## So my job is safe?

 Great!
 So my job as a software engineer is safe and comfy from any disturbance?
-I am afraid not.
+I am afraid it's not that simple.

+Spec-driven agentic coding is a dead-end for any project of non-trivial complexity, because it's steeped in mediocrity.
+However, the complexity is low (e.g. "80% of this project is yaml") and therefore search space is small, the need for human guidance may also be minimal.

-Spec-driven agentic coding is a dead-end because it's steeped in mediocrity, but this is a case in extreme, and does not defeat the discreet, human-guided use of AI for coding in general.
-There is no denying the productivity gain from being able to search code and solutions by semantics, and to offload repetitive, mechanical changes (beyond the simple find-replace) that would have been too daunting to even think of, etc etc. The taking-away of such mechanical parts can be disturbingly revealing: what counts now is not speed in persisting and extending the status quo, but understanding, abstraction, rigour, and judgement that stands the scale of productivity.
+This also does not defeat the value of discreet, human-guided use of AI for coding (of any complexity) in general.
+There is no denying the productivity gain from many aspects: such as being able to search code and solutions by semantics, and to offload repetitive, mechanical changes (beyond the simple find-replace) that would have been too daunting to even think of, etc etc. The taking-away of such mechanical parts can be disturbingly revealing: what counts now is not speed in persisting and extending the status quo, but understanding, abstraction, rigour, and judgement that stands the scale of productivity.

-The rise of mediocrity also means the floor is raised - any codebases, engineers or teams that fall below this line may be exposed and found to be inadequate or lost.
-In addition, any solution or technology featuring low complexity (e.g. "I write yaml / html all day long") and therefore small search space, is low-hanging fruit for coding agents.
-Sadly, by sheer distribution of probability, the percentage is not negligible.
+The rise of mediocrity is not always negative; it means the floor is raised - any codebases, engineers or teams that fall below this line may be exposed and found to be inadequate or lost.
+Sadly, by sheer distribution of probability, the percentage is not negligibly small.

 To add more uncertainty to the prospect, software engineering as a profession does not have any respectable reputation of doing the right thing.
 Consider object-oriented programming, SOAP, NoSql, microservices, serverless, the countless front-end frameworks and workflow engineers, the latest frenzies of durable functions.
 It's foreseeable that a percentage of executives will feel compelled to follow the hype and make a big move in fear of "falling behind".
 Oh well, you know this has already been happening.